ricewind012/discord-gnome-theme/README.md

 # Discord GNOME Theme

 A GNOME theme for Discord, following the Adwaita style & GNOME Human Interface Guidelines (with whatever the Discord CSS lets me do).
+Forked from ricewind012/discord-gnome-theme (and offers a more comprehensive theme) after bugfixes/releases became too few and far between.
+Much appreciation for the work they did.

 ## Requirements